 You should be comfortable with word-processing and email, as well as spreadsheets and programs like Excel.
 Any additional computer skills you have will only enhance your resume.

-Related Resume Keywords: Budgeting, Calculations, Classifying Records, Compiling Statistics, Computer, Financial Report Auditing, Information Search, Locating Missing Documents / Information, Maintenance, Managing Finances, Microsoft Office, Numerical Analysis, Scheduling, Technical Support, Technical, Technology.
+Related Skills: Budgeting, Calculations, Classifying Records, Compiling Statistics, Computer, Financial Report Auditing, Information Search, Information and Communications Technology, Locating Missing Documents / Information, Maintenance, Managing Finances, Microsoft Office, Numerical Analysis, Scheduling, Technical Support, Technical, Technology.

 Being a fast learner is an important skill for almost any job.
 Yes, employers want to know that you have the basic hard skills for a job, but if you are a quick learner, you can expand your skill set over time.

-Related Resume Keywords: Assembling Apparatus, Construction, Creative Thinking, Critical Thinking, Decision Making, Detail Management, Equipment Operation, Independent Action, Knowledge of Current Governmental Affairs, Learning, Logical Thinking, Organizational, Organizational Management, Organizational Tasks, Principal Concept Knowledge, Prioritizing, Reasoning, Remembering Facts, Time Management, Transferable Skills.
+Related Skills: Assembling Apparatus, Construction, Creative Thinking, Critical Thinking, Decision Making, Detail Management, Equipment Operation, Independent Action, Knowledge of Current Governmental Affairs, Learning, Logical Thinking, Organizational, Organizational Management, Organizational Tasks, Principal Concept Knowledge, Prioritizing, Reasoning, Remembering Facts, Time Management, Transferable Skills.

 Employers seek employees who can use reasoning and analysis to solve difficult problems.
 In your resume, cover letter, and interviews, highlight any examples of times when you used creative problem-solving to find an inventive solution to a work issue.

-Related Resume Keywords: Accuracy, Analysis, Analytical, Being Thorough, Creating Ideas, Creating Innovation, Creating New Solutions, Creating New Procedures, Defining Performance Standards, Defining Problems, Evaluating, Innovation, Inventing New Ideas, Investigation, Measuring Boundaries, Prediction, Problem Solving, Regulating Rules.
+Related Skills: Accuracy, Analysis, Analytical, Being Thorough, Creating Ideas, Creating Innovation, Creating New Solutions, Creating New Procedures, Defining Performance Standards, Defining Problems, Evaluating, Innovation, Inventing New Ideas, Investigation, Measuring Boundaries, Prediction, Problem Solving, Regulating Rules.

 Almost every job involves working on a team in some way.
 Whether you work regularly on team projects, or simply need to work as part of a department, you will need to be able to get along well with others.